 - Aligning sensor output with DAQ (Amplification and offset)

-When the range of a sensor’s signal is different than the input range of the data acquisition system, signal conditioning can be used to rescale the signal from the sensor.
-Common changes include amplification and offset.
-Amplification causes the span to increase whereas adjusting the offset causes all values in the span to be increased or decreased by the same amount.
+When the range of a sensor’s signal differs from the input range of the data acquisition system, signal conditioning can be used to rescale the signal from the sensor.
+Common modifications include amplification and offset.
+Amplification increases the span, while adjusting the offset increases or decreases all values in the span by the same amount.

 Sometimes there is an equation relating a sensor’s output to the measured variable.
 For example, the temperature at the junction of a thermocouple can be calculated if the voltage is known.
 If you use signal conditioning to adjust the range of the sensor output signal, you must account for the offset and amplification values to determine the measured value from the sensor output.
 This is extremely important when the sensor output signal must be related to an external standard.

-Data acquisition devices are a bridge between sensor and computer system.
-When considering which data acquisition system to use, there are several things to consider:
+Data acquisition devices are a bridge between sensors and computer systems.
+When considering which data acquisition system to use, there are several things to consider.

 - What types of signals will the data acquisition system need to handle?